Akrotiri and Dhekelia: Geography

 Akrotiri and Dhekelia cover 3% of the land area of Cyprus, a total of 254 km² (split 123 km² (48.5%) at Akrotiri and 131 km² (51.5%) at Dhekelia).
-60% of the land is privately owned as freeholds by Cypriot citizens; the other 40% is controlled by the Ministry of Defence as The Crown leasehold land.
+Akrotiri and Dhekelia have a border of 48 km and 108 km with Cyprus respectively.
+Akrotiri also has a longer coastline than Dhekelia.
+60% of the land is privately owned as freeholds by Cypriot citizens; the other 40% is controlled by the Ministry of Defence as Crown leasehold land.
 In January 2014, an agreement between the Cypriot and UK governments was signed, ensuring that residents and property owners in the British Bases will enjoy equal rights for the development of property.
 In addition to Akrotiri and Dhekelia, the Treaty of Establishment also provided for the continued use by the British Ministry of Defence and the British Armed Forces of certain facilities within the Republic of Cyprus, known as Retained Sites.

 Akrotiri is located in the south of the island, near the city of Limassol (or Lemesos).
 Dhekelia is in the southeast, near Larnaca.
 Both areas include military bases, as well as farmland and some residential land.
 Akrotiri is surrounded by territory controlled by the Republic of Cyprus, but Dhekelia also borders on the United Nations (UN) buffer zone and the area controlled by the Turkish forces.

 Ayia Napa lies to the east of Dhekelia.
 The villages of Xylotympou and Ormideia, also in the Republic of Cyprus, are enclaves surrounded by Dhekelia.
 The Dhekelia Power Station, divided by a British road into two parts, also belongs to the Republic of Cyprus.
 The northern part is an enclave, like the two villages, whereas the southern part is located by the sea, and therefore not an enclave, though it has no territorial waters of its own.

 Territorial waters of 3 nmi are claimed, and the right according to the laws of the UN to extend the claim of up to 12 nmi is reserved.